How to Use the Command 'doctl auth' (with Examples)

 Explanation:

-• switch: Changes the active authentication context.
+• doctl auth switch: The primary command used to change the active authentication context.

-Example output:
+Example Output:

-Use case 4: Remove a stored authentication context (API token)
+Use Case 4: Remove a Stored Authentication Context (API Token)

 Code: